scottystephens/stratifi/docs/DESIGN_OVERHAUL_PLAN.md

 ## 🚀 READY TO BEGIN?

-**This plan will transform Stratifi from functional to beautiful!**
+**This plan will transform Stratiri from functional to beautiful!**

 Let me know when you're ready and I'll start with Phase 1 (cleanup) → Phase 2 (layout) → etc.